Biological Therapies Folic Acid 15 mg in 1 mL Injection

-Folic Acid Injection is a clear, yellow coloured solution contained in an amber glass vial sealed with a rubber stopper and an aluminium cap.
+Folic Acid Injection is a clear, yellow coloured solution contained in an amber glass vial sealed with a rubber stopper and an aluminium seal.

-Folic Acid 15 mg/1 mL Injection is contained in a 2 mL amber glass vial and has three pack sizes:
+Folic Acid 15 mg in 1 mL Injection is contained in a 2 mL amber glass vial and has three pack sizes: